 They love to stay in mines, caves, and rock shelter.
 Californian leaf-nosed bat eats insects and moths.
 Their conservation status is Concern after all.

-14. Sand Cat
+13. Sand Cat

 They have foot cover that allows them to walk on the surface of the sands without having to sink themselves or leaving any footprint on it.

 They can crouch down and will shut off their eyes when a light runs on them.
 This ability makes them hard to track because their eye would not reflect anyway.

 They eat gerbils and hunt snakes.
 They look very cute but they actually are one of the most powerful creatures in the wild.